Toblerity/Fiona/README.rst

 Fiona
 =====

-Fiona is OGR's neat, nimble, no-nonsense API.

-Fiona provides a minimal, uncomplicated Python interface to the open source GIS community's most trusted geodata access library and integrates readily with other Python GIS packages such as pyproj_, Rtree_, and Shapely_.
+Fiona provides minimal, uncomplicated Python interfaces to functions in OGR_, the best open source C/C++ library for reading and writing geographic vector data.

+Fiona focuses on reading and writing data in standard Python IO style, and relies upon familiar Python types and protocols such as files, dictionaries, mappings, and iterators instead of classes specific to OGR.
+It can read and write data using multi-layered formats and zipped virtual file systems and integrates readily with other Python GIS packages such as pyproj_, Rtree_, and Shapely_.
+Fiona is OGR's neat, nimble, no-nonsense API for Python programmers.
-How minimal?
-Fiona can read feature records as mappings from shapefiles or other GIS vector formats and write mappings as records to files using the same formats.
-That's all.
-There aren't any feature or geometry classes.
-Records and their geometries are just data.

 For more details, see: